pravega/pravega-operator/Docs.md

 spec:
   size: 3
 ```
-After installin gthe cluster, We can view its instance using the following:
+The cluster instance can be viewed after installing the cluster using the following command:

 ```bash
 $ kubectl get zk
 NAME      AGE
 example   2s
 ```
-We can view the components using the following:
+The components of the cluster can be viewed using the following:

 ```bash
 $ kubectl get all -l app=example